FlamesCN/worktree.sh/README.md

-wt rm              # Removes current worktree with confirmation wt rm feat3001 feat3002    # Removes multiple named worktrees without prompting wt clean           # Clears all numerically named worktrees
+wt rm              # Removes current worktree with confirmation wt rm feat3001 feat3002    # Removes multiple named worktrees without prompting wt clean           # Clears all numerically named worktrees wt detach -y       # Removes all wt-managed worktrees for this project and unregisters it
 ```

 To uninstall: